Go Ask Alice: Educational use

 Although school boards and committees reached varying conclusions about whether Go Ask Alice had literary value, educators generally viewed it as a strong cautionary warning against drug use.
 It was recommended to parents and assigned or distributed in some schools as an anti-drug teaching tool.
 However, some adults who read the book as teens or pre-teens have written that they paid little attention to the anti-drug message and instead related to the diarist's thoughts and emotions, or vicariously experienced the thrills of her rebellious behavior.
 Reading the book for such vicarious experience has been suggested as a positive alternative to actually doing drugs.
 Go Ask Alice has also been used in curricula dealing with mood swings and death.

-Authorship and veracity controversies
+Authorship and veracity

 Although Go Ask Alice has been credited to an anonymous author since its publication, and was originally promoted as the real, albeit edited, diary of a teenage girl, over time the book has come to be regarded by researchers as a fake memoir written by Beatrice Sparks, possibly with the help of one or more co-authors.
 Despite significant evidence of Sparks' authorship, a percentage of readers and educators have continued to believe that the book is a true-life account of a teenage girl.